scannotation/Chemining_software/README.md

 ![Chemining](Chemining-logo_git.png)
-Chemining is an automated and user-friendly tool to retrieve specific data from the PubChem and ChEBI websites.
+Chemining is an automated and user-friendly tool to retrieve user-selected data from PubChem and ChEBI.
-From only compounds name (and possibly SMILES and molecular formula) checked by Chemining, numerous identifiers, physico-chemical parameters and the ontology of these compounds are extracted and delivered in Excel format.\
+From only compounds name (SMILES and molecular formula optional) checked by Chemining, identifiers, physical-chemical parameters and ontology data are extracted and delivered in Excel format.\
 \
 Click on the following link to download the installation file ["Chemining_1.0.2-setup.exe"](https://github.com/scannotation/Chemining_software/blob/main/Chemining_1.0.2-setup.exe).\
-For more information, view the video tutorial [on YouTube](https://youtu.be/bADDCyRrOEE) or by downloading the file ["Chemining-tutorial.zip"](https://github.com/scannotation/Chemining_software/blob/main/Chemining-tutorial.zip).
+For more information, view the video tutorial [on YouTube](https://youtu.be/fgq1imKwjuQ) or by downloading the file ["Chemining-tutorial.zip"](https://github.com/scannotation/Chemining_software/blob/main/Chemining-tutorial.zip).

 ## Development